Dr. Holly Reed Wildlife Conservation Fund

 Working on behalf of clouded leopards

 They are shy.
 They are elusive.
-They are so difficult to spot in their rapidly dwindling natural habitat that no one knows for sure how many endangered clouded leopards remain in the wild.
+They are so difficult to spot in their rapidly disappearing natural habitat that no one knows for sure how many endangered clouded leopards remain in the wild.
 But it is universally acknowledged that the species is in trouble.
 Point Defiance Zoo & Aquarium works with partners across the nation to collaborate with zoological officials in Thailand on a breeding and research program that is crucial to continued research and understanding of these exotic cats.

 Elephant conservation in Sumatra

 Rapid conversion of Sumatran elephant habitat for development has led to increased contact between people and wild elephants.
-A Dr. Holly Reed Fund grant supports work being done by Conservation Response Units in the Way Kambas National Park, Lampung Province, Southern Sumatra, to address these conflicts.
+A Dr. Holly Reed Fund grant supports work being done by Conservation Response Units in the Way Kambas National Par of Lampung Province, Southern Sumatra, to address these conflicts.
 Formerly neglected elephants are trained to carry forest rangers into elephant territory to fight crime, rescue wildlife, reduce elephant-human conflict by herding wild elephants away from settlements and provide education and outreach programs to villages in and around the parks.

 Tracking polar bears in Canada